Kevindurant111/my_cuda_tutorials/tutorial_1/README.md

     int tid = threadIdx.z * blockDim.x * blockDim.y + threadIdx.y * blockDim.x + threadIdx.x + blockIdx.x * blockDim.x * blockDim.y * blockDim.z;
 }
 ```
 In this example, we use a one-dimensional approach to access threads, as we only need to add elements of a one-dimensional array.
-### Thread, block, grid and warp.
+### Thread, block, grid and warp
-todo
+In CUDA programming, there are some important concepts, including thread, thread block, grid, and warp.

+- A thread is the most basic unit of execution in CUDA, and each thread can independently execute some calculations.
+Threads can read and write global memory, shared memory, and read-only memory, and can also use registers and thread-local memory to store data.
+Each thread has a unique thread ID, which can be obtained using threadIdx.

+- A block is a collection of threads that execute on the same SM and can use shared memory for collaboration.
+The thread block has a unique block ID, which can be obtained using blockIdx, and a fixed limit on the number of threads, which can be obtained using blockDim.

+- A grid is a collection of thread blocks that can be executed in parallel on different SMs, thereby increasing parallelism.
+The grid has a unique grid ID, which can be obtained using gridIdx, and a fixed limit on the number of thread blocks, which can be obtained using gridDim.

+- A warp is a concept in GPU hardware, which is a group of 32 threads that execute in parallel, share the same instruction stream, and can execute the same operation in the same clock cycle.
+In CUDA programming, all threads in a thread block are grouped into several warps, each of which contains 32 threads.
+The existence of warps can improve the parallelism and efficiency of the GPU.

+In CUDA programming, thread block and grid size can be set to control parallel execution.
+For example, a grid consisting of multiple thread blocks, each containing multiple threads, can be created and parallelized on the GPU.
+Using thread blocks and grids can make the program fully utilize the parallel computing capabilities of the GPU, thereby accelerating the calculation process.
 ## Disclaimer
 The code in this article comes from [csdn](https://blog.csdn.net/comedate/article/details/109347874), and has been appropriately modified to ensure that it compiles and runs correctly.